– Antoine de Saint Exupery

-Productive, dynamic, smart, savvy women who have mastered the art of coping and multi-tasking come to me yearning to find deeper meaning in their lives.
+Most of my clients are productive, dynamic, smart, savvy women who have mastered the art of coping and multi-tasking.
+They come to me yearning to create deeper meaning in their lives.
 Many feel as though they have lost their sense of self and what matters most to them.
 For some, this involves leaving a job or marriage or finding their way after the death of a loved one.
 For others, it unleashes bold new initiatives.

 A reader recently emailed to thank me for an article I had written saying, “your words have provided a kind of scaffolding to help frame my experience.”
 That is the essence of my work.
 I do not work on the level of how to achieve this goal or that, but rather I assist my clients and readers to explore and renovate the scaffolding upon which they are living their lives.